 Bob Yap oversees KPMG’s Deal Advisory practice across the Asia Pacific region and is the Head of Restructuring in Singapore.
 He leads a team of 50 restructuring professionals spread across Singapore and Indonesia, making it one of the largest teams in the region.
 In a career spanning more than 28 years, Bob has held multiple leadership roles within KPMG and in professional bodies.
 Bob is a committed member of the restructuring community, and is globally known for his leadership on high profile restructuring work, including Lehman Brothers, MF Global, Swiber Group, OW Bunker Group and BSI Bank, amongst others.

 Mr David Harry Zemans

-David H. Zemans is the Managing Partner of the Singapore office of Milbank LLP and a member of the firm's Global Executive Committee.
+David H. Zemans is the Managing Partner of the Singapore office of Milbank LLP and a former member of the firm's Global Executive Committee.
 He is also the Managing Partner of Milbank’s Asia Practice.